Peripheral Arterial Disease

 What are the signs/symptoms of PAD?

-- Painful in hip, thigh or calf muscles when walking, particularly walking up hill feels like a burning and/or cramping sensation that forces you to stop the exercise, which can sometimes be worse when walking up hills or stairs, which resolves after a short rest.
-This pain is called “claudication”.
+- Claudication: Pain in the hip, thigh or calf muscles when walking, particularly walking uphill or up stairs.
+Claudication feels like a burning and/or cramping sensation that forces you to stop the exercise.

-- Painful legs and/or feet when at rest.
-This is called “rest pain”
+- Rest pain: Painful legs and/or feet when at rest.

-- Painful legs and/or feet/toes that wakes you up at night, which can be improved when you get up and walk or hang your legs over the side of the bed.
-This is called “nocturnal rest pain”.
+- Nocturnal rest pain: Painful legs and/or feet/toes that wakes you up at night, which can be improved when you get up and walk or hang your legs over the side of the bed.

 - Change in colour or discolouration of lower legs, feet and or toes